WalternativE/Deedle.DotNet.Interactive.Extension/Readme.md

 The [Jupyter Notebook](DeedleFormatterTest.ipynb) documents how to build and include the package locally.
 Apart from that it shows how it renders `Series` and `Frame` objects and some ways to interface with other extension distributed in the `Microsoft.DotNet.Interactive.ExtensionLab` package.

+## Why don't the things render as I want them to?

+You might be using .NET Interactive in "stable" Visual Studio Code.
+Please go and download the insiders version and try again.

 ## How to get these bits?
 Gimme!